isomerpages/moe-marymountconvent/_marymount-experience/Co Curricular Activities (CCA)/Choir.md

 permalink: /marymount-experience/co-curricular-activities-cca/choir/
 description: ""
 third_nav_title: Co Curricular Activities (CCA)
+variant: markdown
 ---
 <img style="width: 75%;" src="/images/Choir1.jpeg">
 <h4><strong>CCA Information</strong></h4>
-<p>The Choir is made up of a group of pupils who share the joy of singing.
+<p>The Choir is made up of a group of students who share the joy of singing.
 Under the baton of Ms. Angila Tan, our young choristers have honed their vocal quality, choral techniques and developed voices that resonate as one.
-The Choir&rsquo;s extensive repertoire ranges from classical to contemporary, as well as some local folk tunes.</p>
+The Choir’s extensive repertoire ranges from classical to contemporary, as well as some local folk tunes.</p>
 <img style="width: 75%;" src="/images/Choir.jpeg">
+<p>Students in the CCA will put up performances at school events and may be selected to perform at the biennial Singapore Youth Festival (SYF) and other concerts such as Voices of Singapore.
+Students may have additional CCA sessions on Fridays if they must prepare for public performances and competitions.
+More information will be shared when the students are selected to perform.

-<p>We will continue to nurture the passion and appreciation of music in our choristers and develop them to become individuals who are confident and contribute actively to the community.</p>
+We will continue to nurture the passion and appreciation of music in our choristers and develop them to become individuals who are confident and contribute actively to the community.</p>
 <img style="width: 75%;" src="/images/Choir2.jpeg">
 <table>
 <tbody>
 <tr>
 <td style="text-align: center;"><strong>Training Day / Time</strong></td>
-<td style="text-align: center;"><strong>P3 &ndash; P6<br /></strong>
+<td style="text-align: center;"><strong>P3 – P6<br></strong>
-Mondays<br />2.15 p.m. &ndash; 4.30 p.m.
+Mondays<br>2.15 p.m. – 4.15 p.m.
 </td>
 </tr>
 <tr>